webandco/neos-gulp/README.md

 In order to specify the entrypoint you have to create a `Configuration/Gulp.yaml` within your Neos package.

-Hint: As composer type for a theme package we use `"type": "neos-theme"`.
+Hint: As composer type for a theme package we use `"type": "neos-site"`.

-Hint: If you have defined `copyFiles`, please execute `gulp dist-copy`

 #### Example